avenues-hangprinter-team/Avenues-Hangprinter-V3-Documentation/INSTRUCTIONS/README.md

     1. Try setting the Smart Steppers into torque mode using `G95 A35 B35 C35 D35`(Hold mover while doing this and reset to lock mode after, using `G95 A0 B0 C0 D0`).
     >
     - **No**
     1. Make sure that the anchors are parallel to the corresponding beam on the mover.
-Re-callibrate as needed.
+Re-calibrate as needed.